The 2015 Festival will be held on Sunday, September 20. The Festival runs from 10:30 a.m. to 6:30 p.m., rain or shine, and is FREE to all!

 Visit the Grassy Nook Stage for activities designed for children of all ages—folksingers, interactive musical games and dancing, and participatory music-making.
 Nearby are homemade children’s games provided by Cub Scout Pack 33—our thanks for their participation.
 Enjoy!

-Juried Crafts Show and Sale
+Juried Craft Show and Sale

-The Festival’s juried crafts show showcases the diverse talents of many artisans and craftspeople who live in Takoma Park and the region.
+The Festival’s juried craft show showcases the diverse talents of many artisans and craftspeople who live in Takoma Park and the region.
 Visit their booths to experience—and buy!—their varied and innovative creations.
 A juried selection process ensures the highest quality in handcrafted items.

 About Your Pets …